Zapier vs Pabbly | 9 Factors to Decide the Best One

 How often can Zapier run workflows?

-Zapier’s trigger frequency depends on your pricing plan.
+Zapier has instant triggers, which will run the workflow immediately.
+For polling triggers, the frequency depends on your pricing plan.
 On the free plan, it checks for triggers every 15 minutes.
-Paid plans reduce this to 5 or even 1 minute.
-This delay matters if your automation needs to happen immediately—like sending form responses to a CRM.
+Paid plans reduce this to 2 or even 1 minute.

 Is Pabbly better for real-time or frequent triggers?